CharlieBogaerts/splinefit/README.md

 - no continuity (independent polynomials)
 - absolute value continuity (0th order), polynomials intersect along their mating borders
 - first derivative continuity (1st order), polynomials intersect and have same first derivative along their mating borders
-- second derivative continuity (3st order), polynomials intersect and have same first and second derivative along their mating borders
+- second derivative continuity (2st order), polynomials intersect and have same first and second derivative along their mating borders
 - etc...

 An N dimensional cartesian grid has to be defined, which does not have to be equidistant along any dimension.
 Each hypercube of this grid corresponds to an N dimensional polynomial.
-The polynomial structure that is used in each hypercube can be defined by setting the maximum power along each dimension.
+The polynomial structure that is used in all hypercubes can be defined by setting the maximum power along each dimension.
 A polynomial is then created that uses all possible mononomials upto these maximum powers.

 See example/BasicsN2 to see an example of fitting a spline to data with 2 dimensional dependent variable X.